 India’s aviation regulatory agency has allowed the use of personal electronic devices (PEDs), including mobile phones, in airplane mode instead of the switched-off mode, during all phases of a flight.
 However, the PEDs must be in the non-transmitting mode, directorate general of civil aviation (DGCA) chief Prabhat Kumar says.
 “The amended civil aviation regulation also directs all operators for reporting of any suspected or confirmed PED interference or smoke caused by ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Indian Aviation Regulator Relaxes Inflight Device Rules".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Indian Aviation Regulator Relaxes Inflight Device Rules".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.